-BACKGROUND: To comply with provisions of the Landscaping and Lighting Act of 1972, which governs this type of assessment district, the City Council must approve Engineer's report on an annual basis.
-Assessments to collected by the District must be allocated and levied annually after an appropriate public hearing, to be held this year on July 20, 2020.
+BACKGROUND: To comply with provisions of the Landscaping and Lighting Act of 1972, which governs the Baypoint Lagoons Landscaping and Lighting District (Assessment District), the City Council must approve Engineer's report on an annual basis.
+On June 15, 2020, the City Council adopted three resolutions in accordance with this year's Engineer's Annual Report and assessment process.